naaniraj/DevOps-tools/KUBERNNATIES/Abishake V-M /kubernetes introduction .md

 --> the docker don't have "Auto Scaling"
 --> if you have one container one one docker host ,if it's have resources (4GB-ram-4CPO) --> if we have 1000 users in our applicatiom
+--> in festival time the users will be increse 10,000 uses --> as per the load we have th increse the servers but in DOCKER  it don't have this future --> if we use docker in our aplication it's go down KUBERNETES
+--> IN kuber netres by sing AUTO-SCALING we can increse the servers as per our load --> in oue resources utilizatin increse up to 80 % we can set spin the new server to scale up the server to run our application without downtime .